hddm-devs/hddm/docs/intro.rst

     Two linear ballistic accumulators (left and right) with different noiseless drifts (arrows) sampled from a normal distribution initiated at different starting points sampled from a uniform distribution.
-In this case, the accumulator for response alternative 1 is more likely to reach the criterion first, and therefore it gets executed more times.
+In this case, the accumulator for response alternative 1 is more likely to reach the criterion first, and therefore gets selected more often.
 Because of this race between two accumulators towards a common threshold these model are called race-models.
-Reproduced from
+Reproduced from :cite:`DonkinBrownHeathcoteEtAl11`.
-    :cite:`DonkinBrownHeathcoteEtAl11`.

 Hierarchical Bayesian Estimation